Customer Update - Covid-19

 - Coach toilets are expected to remain open for emergency use only and will be cleaned regularly.

-- Hotel rooms and public areas will have been treated with sanitising “fogging” – an aerosol that sanitises and deodorises enclosed spaces killing viruses, germs and bacteria.
+- Hotel rooms and public areas will have been deep cleaned with sanitizing products that kill viruses, germs and bacteria.

-- You may find screens at reception and interactions will be contactless.
+- You may find screens at reception and bars.

 - There may be a one-way system around the hotel with social distance floor markings used.

-- Hand sanitisers will be plentiful around the hotel public areas and reminder notices will be present.
+- Hand sanitizers will be plentiful around the hotel public areas and reminder notices will be present.

 - You will notice regular additional touch point cleaning being undertaken.